Using Telehealth Technology in Response to COVID-19

 Allie Clark | 10 min read | March 6, 2020

-Our world is in the early throes of what is shaping up to be one of the most severe infectious disease outbreaks in modern history.
-Coming up with innovative approaches to stem the spread of the infection as we near pandemic-level is imperative.
-Global efforts to manage the epidemic quickly and effectively are increasingly focusing on telemedicine technology.
-Remote care modalities, like in-home video visits, are assisting in both tracking and maintaining spread.
+Our world is in the throes of what is undeniably one of the most severe infectious disease outbreaks in modern history.
+Coming up with innovative approaches to stem the spread of the infection of this full-blown pandemic is imperative, especially rates of infection once again pick up speed.
+Global efforts to manage the epidemic quickly and effectively have been overwhelmingly focused on telemedicine technology.
+Remote care modalities, like in-home video visits, have assisted in both tracking and reducing spread.

 Current Status of COVID-19